rossberg/camp/README.txt

 | 1.
 INTRODUCTION
 |______________________________________________________________________________

-Kamp is an old-school music player heavily inspired by good old Winamp [1], with a particular focus on convenient music library and playlist management and a clean and simple interface.
+Camp is an old-school music player heavily inspired by good old Winamp [1], with a particular focus on convenient music library and playlist management and a clean and simple interface.